hpylieva/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

   - New data obtained using this technique isn't as good as the real independent data, but still can be used as a regularization technique.
 - **Early stopping**:
   - In this technique we plot the training set and the dev set cost together for each iteration.
 At some iteration the dev set cost will stop decreasing and will start increasing.
-  - We will pick the point at which the training set error and dev set error are best (lowest training cost with lowest dev cost).
+  - We will pick the point (epoch) at which the training set error and dev set error are best (lowest training cost with lowest dev cost).
-  - We will take these parameters as the best parameters.
+  - We will take these parameters of model on this epoch as the best parameters.
+Duting training weights are increasing on each iteration.
+The earlier we stop training, the smaller weights will be, so model will be less prone to overfitting.
     - ![](Images/02-_Early_stopping.png)
   - Andrew prefers to use L2 regularization instead of early stopping because this technique simultaneously tries to minimize the cost function and not to overfit which contradicts the orthogonalization approach (will be discussed further).
+  Orthogonalization is about working on one task in one period of time.
+So in case of model training process, we want to first minimize the cost function and then try not to overfit due to that approach.
-  - But its advantage is that you don't need to search a hyperparameter like in other regularization approaches (like `lambda` in L2 regularization).
+  - The advantage of early stopping is that you don't need to search a hyperparameter like in other regularization approaches (like `lambda` in L2 regularization).
+  Alternative to early stopping is to train a NN with L2-regularization as long as possible.
 - **Model Ensembles**:
   - Algorithm:
     - Train multiple independent models.